KlyntarNetwork/NetRunner/README.md

 <br/><br/>

-# 7. Launch testnet with a 3 shards and 5 validators
+# 7. Launch testnet with 5 validators

 Your `netrunner_configs.json` should look like this: